JCSDA-internal/yamlprocessor/README.md

 Obviously, we must have a root schema output file name.
 The rest of the entries are output file names for the subschemas.
-The [https://jmespath.org/](JMESPath) syntax tells the `demo-schema-process` command where to split JSON schema into subschemas.
+The [https://jmespath.org/](JMESPath) syntax tells the `yp-schema` command where to split JSON schema into subschemas.
 In the example above, we can give use the setting:

 ```json